Blightmud/Blightmud/resources/help/lua_trigger.md

 ##

 ***trigger.getGroup(id)***
-Gets a trigger group by itd ID.
+Gets a trigger group by its ID.

 - `id` ID of the trigger group
 - Returns the `TriggerGroup` with the given ID or `nil` if not found